GabrielAlbuquerqueDeOliveira/GabrielAlbuquerqueDeOliveira/README.md

 🚀 Production Engineer | Data Analyst | Business Intelligence | Supply Chain Consultant | SAP IBP Specialist

-🎓 I hold a degree in Production Engineering and I have an MBA in Data Analysis from USP/ESALQ.
+🎓 I hold a degree in Production Engineering and I have an MBA in Data Science & Analytics from USP/ESALQ.

 📊 I currently work as a mid-level Data Analyst in the market intelligence sector.
 I've always had a passion for the data field, combining my consulting experience with a solid background in analysis.
 I am particularly interested in transforming data into strategic decisions, with a focus on business, operations, and technology.